Forcepoint/fp-pta-terraform-vsphere-vm-windows-datastore-cluster/README.md

-# vsphere-vm-datastore-cluster Terraform Module
+# vsphere-vm-windows-datastore-cluster Terraform Module

-This contains an abstracted resource for creating a virtual machine with a Linux or Windows OS on a datastore cluster instead of a specific datastore.
+This contains an abstracted resource for creating a virtual machine with a Windows OS on a datastore cluster instead of a specific datastore.
 See https://www.terraform.io/docs/providers/vsphere/r/virtual_machine.html

 See the [variables.tf](variables.tf) file for descriptions of each variable.
 If default is not listed,